-Rating Range

-(Brake horsepower) Number of units
+Rating Range (Brake horsepower) Number of units

-50 - 99 4
+50 - 99 16

-100 - 299 7
+100 - 299 12

-300 - 599 4
+300 - 599 14

-600 - 699 0
+600 - 699 1

 700 - 799 0

 800 - 899 0

 900 - 999 0

-1000 - 4999 1
+1000 - 4999 5

 5000 - 10000 0

 10000 or greater 0

-Total 16
+Total 47

-In addition to engines permitted during calendar year 2016, new facilities that emit toxic air contaminants were proposed and permitted during 2016.
+In addition to engines permitted during calendar year 2017, new facilities that emit toxic air contaminants were permitted during 2017.
 Projects include:

-Surface Coating Operation:
+Surface Coating Operations:

-There was only one surface coating operations permitted in the District during 2016.
-Phoenix Auto installed a paint spray booth for their automotive body shop located in California City.
-The body shop uses coatings that contain TACs; therefore, a prioritization score was obtained for the estimated emissions from the proposed body shop.
-A prioritization score is low priority and the body shop will not pose a significant health risk to the community at large.
+There were two new surface coating operations permitted in the District during 2017.
+Scaled Composites, LLC installed two surface coating operations at their facility located in Mojave.
+The facility uses coatings that contain TACs; therefore, a prioritization score was obtained for the estimated emissions from the proposed operations.
+A prioritization score shows low priority; therefore, proposed operations will not pose a significant health risk to the community at large.
+The other surface coating operations are modifications to existing permits such as replacing the paint spray booth while there is no increase in gallons of coatings used.
+Therefore, prioritization score for such modifications does not increase and remain low priority.

-Degreasing Operations:
+Other Miscellaneous Operations: